On De Giorgi's Conjecture of Nonlocal approximations for free-discontinuity problems: The symmetric gradient case: Introduction

+Combining Theorem~\ref{compattezza} with the $\Gamma$-convergence of Theorem~\ref{t:maingamma}, we further deduce convergence of minimisers of~$\mathcal{F}_{\varepsilon}^p$ to minimisers of~$\mathcal{F}^p$ under suitable Dirichlet boundary conditions (cf.~Theorem~\ref{t:convqmin}).

 {\bf Organization of the paper.} The paper is organized as follows.
 In Section \ref{s:main results}, we collect a few preliminary definitions and results.
 Section \ref{s:structure} is devoted to establish the main properties of the spaces of limiting deformations.
 Sections \ref{s:proof-compactness} and \ref{s:gamma-conv} are devoted to the proofs of our compactness, and $\Gamma$-convergence result, respectively.
-Eventually, the case $p=1$ is the subject of Section \ref{s:casep=1}.

 {\bf Outlook.} The analysis provided in this work offers the opportunity to explore several further research lines.
-On the one hand, the slicing technique has been successfully employed in other finite difference approximations, such as~\cite{Braides, Caroccia-Chambolle-Slepcev, Trillos-Slepcev} for the Total Variation, the Mumford-Shah, and the perimeter functionals.
-On the other hand, the use of a slicing argument for the study of the variational limit restricts the choice of the approximating sequence~$\mathcal{F}_{\varepsilon}$, which in turn determines the class of admissible densities~$\varphi_{p}$.
-The study of more general approximations and of integral representation formulas in the spirit of~\cite{Cortesani} will be the subject of future investigation.
+On the one hand, the compactness argument of Theorem~\ref{compattezza} and the slicing technique of Theorem~\ref{t:maingamma} may be further tested against discrete finite-difference approximations on point clouds of vectorial free discontinuity problems, in the spirit of~\cite{Braides, Caroccia-Chambolle-Slepcev, Trillos-Slepcev} for the Total Variation, the Mumford-Shah, and the perimeter functionals.
+Such research line is the subject of a preprint which is currently in preparation.

+On the other hand, the use of a slicing argument for the study of the variational limit restricts the choice of the approximating sequence~$\mathcal{F}_{\varepsilon}$, which in turn determines the class of admissible densities~$\varphi_{p}$ in~\eqref{e:limitF}.
+The study of more general approximations and of integral representation formulas in the spirit of~\cite{Cortesani, Alicandro-Focardi-Gelli, Crismale-Scilla-Solombrino} will be the subject of future investigation.
+A possible strategy to generalize our result to the case of arbitrary Lam\'e constants could be to rely on the presence of further discrete-divergence terms, along the lines of \cite{Alicandro-Focardi-Gelli, Crismale-Scilla-Solombrino}.
+The extension of our compactness result and of our identification of the limiting domain for such a model would be possible without any change to the structure of the current proof.
+The associated Gamma-convergence analysis, on the other hand, deserves the development of a novel representation theory.